Skip to main content

 Overview

-Colors are divided into three categories: Hues (ROYGBIV & friends), Neutrals, and Alphas.
+Colors are divided into three categories: spectrum hues (ROYGBIV & friends), neutral hues, and transparent colors, or alphas.

 16 chromatic ramps for primary and status slots in a theme, these represent saturated hues covering the majority of the color spectrum.